balisujohn/balisujohn.github.io/_posts/2021-12-09-pytorch-adversarial-patch.markdown

 ## Feedback
 If you have feedback about this blog-post, feel free to email me at mylastname at wisc dot edu.
 Alternatively, feel free to directly pull request any corrections to the repository.
-This whole blog is released under a GPL3.0 license.f
+This whole blog is released under a GPL3.0 license.